joshua-reynolds/Web-Scout/README.md

-# Web-Scout-Twilio
+# Web-Scout
-Check websites and send notifications to phone using twilio
+Check websites and send text message alerts to phone using twilio

 ### Dependencies
 - bs4